 Paragliding at Bir Billing, Himachal Pradesh

-SO WHAT EXACTLY IS PARAGLIDING?
+WHAT IS PARAGLIDING?

 “Paragliding” is actually a competitive adventure sport of flying paragliders: lightweight, free-flying, foot-launched glider aircraft with no rigid primary structure.
 The pilot sits in a harness suspended below a fabric wing.
 Wing shape is maintained by the suspension lines, the pressure of air entering vents in the front of the wing, and the aerodynamic forces of the air flowing over the outside.